 Celebrations in 1949 took place across the Jewish state and the Jewish world: from Los Angeles to Yemen, Romania, Libya and elsewhere, including aboard ships carrying the next million new arrivals; and at the airport, where immigrants flown in on two planes from Yemen were warmly welcomed home after thousands of years in exile.

-Zack Rothbart is a writer and editor managing global content and media relations at the National Library of Israel, where he co-edits The Librarians, an online publication dedicated to Jewish, Israeli, and Middle Eastern history, heritage and culture.
+Zack Rothbart is a writer, editor, and international spokesman at the National Library of Israel, where he manages global content and media relations and co-edits The Librarians, an online publication dedicated to Jewish, Israeli, and Middle Eastern history, heritage and culture.